dhruvasagar/vim-markify/README.md

    WINDOWS and restart VIM

 ### Usage
-   When you have g:markify_autocmd = 1 (default), then markify is run on QuickFixCmdPost event and marks the lines with signs automatically.
+   When you have `g:markify_autocmd = 1` (default), then markify is run on `QuickFixCmdPost` event and marks the lines with signs automatically.

    Markify can distinguish between errors, warnings &amp; info messages and uses different signs for each.
 By default it uses '>>' to display in the signcolumn, however this can be changed.

-   If you don't wish to have markify work all the time, you can set g:markify_autocmd = 0 in your $VIMRC.
-You can call :Markify to process the current location list or quickfix list (location lists are given preference) and add the signs.
-You can call :MarkifyClear to clear the signs set by Markify and you can also use :MarkifyToggle to toggle the same.
+   If you don't wish to have markify work all the time, you can set `g:markify_autocmd = 0` in your $VIMRC.
+You can call `:Markify` to process the current location list or quickfix list ( location lists are given preference ) and add the signs.
+You can call `:MarkifyClear` to clear the signs set by Markify and you can also use `:MarkifyToggle` to toggle the same.

+   Check `:h markify` for more details.

 ## Contributing